rettigcd/spiritisland/SpiritIsland.Tests/HowToTest.md

+﻿For a list of many test methods, see:
+- SpiritExtensions.cs
+- SpaceExtensions.cs

-﻿# Init Tokens on a Space
+# Init Tokens on a Space

 a5.Given_InitSummary("2E@1") - sets all visible tokens
 a5.Given_HasToken("2E@1") - sets named tokens